jhands0/house-maintenance/README.md

 # house-maintenance
-A simple CRUD web server written in C#
+A simple CRUD app written in C# and TypeScript using ASP.NET Core and React